parsingphase/parsingphase.github.io/tech/LLMs.md

 ---
-description: 'Thoughts on LLMs'
+description: "Thoughts on LLMs"
-title: 'Thoughts on LLMs'
+title: "Thoughts on LLMs"
 ---

 <div class="llms-page">
 In no particular order, and with no claims of completeness even in terms of cataloging existing thoughts.